usnistgov/ESV-Server/client/README.md

 - (`submit`) Submit Entropy Assessment and Data Files
 - (`support`) Upload Supporting Documentation
 - (`certify`) Certify (Uses IDs from the last run)

+Post-certify
+- (`updatepud`) Upload updated Public Use Document
+- (`certifynewoe`) Add new OE to existing certificate
+- (`fulladdoe`) Do a full run for "certifynewoe" (i.e. automatically do all steps up to and including “certifynewoe”)

 ## 4. Pre-requisites: Configuration and Run Files